openaps/docs/docs/docs/Build Your Rig/OpenAPS-install.md

 * (if you're using a Carelink, you will NOT be using mmeowlink)
 * how you are getting CGM data.
 The options are `g4` (default), `g4-raw`, `g5`, `mdt`, and `xdrip`.
 Note:  OpenAPS also attempts to get BG data from your Nightscout.
 OpenAPS will always use the most recent BG data regardless of the source.
 * Nightscout URL and API secret
+* whether you want things like Autosensitivity (recommended), and/or Autotune
-* whether you want any of the oref0 advanced features (AMA, Autosens, and/or Autotune)
+* whether you want any oref1-related advanced features - NOT RECOMMENDED until you have run oref0 and are familiar with basic OpenAPS looping
 * BT MAC address of your phone, if you want to pair for BT tethering to personal hotspot
 * whether or not you want to automate your loop (using cron)
 * **Worldwide pump users**